nconnector/django-web-terminal/readme.md

 Web terminal client with process management functionality.
-Created for controling multiple instances of the same processes with different configurations.
+Created for controling multiple instances of different process with various configurations.
-User may own multiple accounts(instances) with various processes, manage and monitor each instance of these processes.
+User may own none, one or many accounts(instances) of each process, manage and monitor each instance of these processes.

 ### FEATURES LAYOUT: